FazeelUsmani/VLM-Counting-Bias/README.md

 ### 1. Environment Setup

 #### Option A: Replit (Recommended)
-1. Fork this repository on Replit
+1. Fork the [VLM-Counting-Bias repository](https://github.com/FazeelUsmani/VLM-Counting-Bias) on Replit
 2. Set up your API keys in Replit Secrets:
    - Go to the Secrets tab in your Repl
    - Add `OPENAI_API_KEY` with your OpenAI API key